constellation-daq/Constellation/docs/operator_guide/concepts/autonomy.md

 * The remote satellite the condition depends on is not present or disappeared
 * The remote satellite the condition depends on returns an `ERROR` state
-* The waiting satellite runs into the timeout for conditional transitions
+* The waiting satellite runs into the timeout for conditional transitions.
+The timeout can be configured using the key `conditional_transition_timeout` and defaults to 60 seconds.

 In all cases the waiting satellite aborts the pending action and transitions into its `ERROR` state.